dowdm/angular-currencyexchange/README.md

 # Financial

+#### _**By Matt , Bella Vanillo, Semhar Kidane**_

+## Description

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
-It will help a user find out the healthiest and easy vegan foods.
+It allows user to look up current crypto and foreign currency rates, log in to an account and buy currencies.
 May 17, 2018.

-####_**By Matt , Bella vanillo, Semhar Kidane**_

-## Description

-This app will help you exchange currency in different country currency and buy different cryptos in either Euros or Dollars.
-It will give you, the exchange rates of different currencies as well.

 ### User Story

 Behavior | Input | Output
 ---------|-------|-------
+choose your crypto type | Bitcoin | 8345.890 USD
+Enter currency amount | choose currency from | choose currency to convert to & submit

 * Log in with your enabled google-Firebase account
-* user has an account with details of name, initial Deposit, balance and assets
+* user has an account with details of name, balance and assets
-* Create a hard coded country code input
-* Enter currency amount | choose currency from | choose currency to convert to & submit
-* choose your crypto type | Bitcoin | 8345.890 USD

 ##Setup Requirements
+* View the project at
 * Clone repo from Github.
 * cd into the project and "npm install" on the terminal.
 * Enter atom . to open the project on an atom.